Arpita-deb/Event-Database-Management/README.md

 EventSphere Solutions is a mid-sized corporate event management company specializing in organizing internal conferences, product launches, training sessions, and corporate retreats for large enterprises.
 The company handles multiple events simultaneously, with each event having its own set of tasks, attendees, and specific requirements.

+To have a quick overview of the project, take a look at this [report](https://drive.google.com/file/d/1UZGCyOU9UinDJgYgor7Xbn5TlbKHBWBs/view?usp=sharing).

 ### Business Problem:

 To streamline operations and ensure all details are properly tracked, CorpEvent Solutions needs a centralized database to manage all aspects of their events.